jjmatthews/redis/timeseries.rst

-Time Series API
+Timeseries API
 =============================

-This is a proposal for a possible implementation of a timeserie API in redis_.

-A timeserie is an important data-structure not yet supported.
-It is represented by a unique sorted associative container, that is to say it associates ordered unique times to values.
+An implementation of a timeseries API in redis_. timeseries is an important data-structure not yet supported, it is represented by a unique sorted associative container, that is to say it associates ordered unique times to values.

-Values, which can be anything you like, are ordered with respect to times (double values), and can be accessed by times or rank (the order of times in the timeserie).
+Values, which can be anything you like, are ordered with respect to times (double values), and can be accessed by times or rank (the order of times in the timeseries).
-Times are unique, that is to say in a timeserie there will be only one value associated with a time.
+Times are unique, that is to say in a timeseries there will be only one value associated with a time.

 Internally, values are added to a hash table mapping them to times.